-- Miscellaneous Policies provide cover mostly for Personal Accident.
-Cover is restricted for selfemployed technicians, as such type of profession is considered high risk - Liability policies include three types of products such as Employer's Liability, Public Liability and Professional Indemnity - For Engineering Policies cover is provided for Contractor's All Risks and Machinery Breakdown.
+- Miscellaneous Policies provide cover mostly for Personal Accident. - Liability policies include three types of products such as Employer's Liability, Public Liability and Professional Indemnity - For Engineering Policies cover is provided for Contractor's All Risks and Machinery Breakdown.
 Cover is restricted for buildings already under construction and buildings under renovation. - Fire Policies provide a wide range of covers for houses, buildings, shops, factories and businesses.
 Perils such as fire, lighting, storm and explosion are provided. - Marine Hull policies provide cover for private use yachts only.
 Marine Cargo cover is also provided for goods in transit via sea, air or land.